-Computers and Other Electronic Devices

-Students may use their laptop or other computer devices for in-class note-taking purposes only.
+Computers and Other Electronic Devices: Students will use their laptop or other computer devices for class-related purposes only.
 Students will refrain from using computers to access Facebook, YouTube, or other Web sites that are not directly related to the class discussion.
-Failure to comply with this requirement will result in the student losing in-class computer privileges.
-Multiple offenses regarding this policy will result in laptops being banned from the classroom.
+Failure to comply with this requirement will result in the student being asked to leave the class.